Sue Casson & Tom Blackmore

 A note on the finishing of the film

-In March this year our over-running project hit the wall of lockdown.
+In March 2020 our over-running project hit the wall of lockdown.

 We had been on the road for just over a year and could see an end in sight.
 We would visit Strasbourg and cut that new footage into an otherwise edited film.
 It was to bring alive the settings of Sue Casson’s song cycle Dreams of Peace & Freedom, which tell the story of David Maxwell Fyfe’s year in Nuremberg and journey on to Strasbourg to protect Europe and secure the fundamental freedoms and human rights of every European citizen.